 Dr. Eileen Omosa is a Development Sociologist consulting internationally on land tenure and rights, gender and food security, stakeholder engagement, and capacity building on collaborative natural resources management.
-She currently consults as Research and Data Analyst at WeGrowIdeas.net.
+She currently consults at WeGrowIdeas.net.
 Eileen holds a PhD in Rural and Environmental Sociology from the University of Alberta, Canada, A Master of Arts in Development Studies from the University of Nairobi (UoN), a Post-Graduate Diploma in Mass Communication (UoN), and a Bachelor of Arts in Sociology and Anthropology (UoN), Kenya.
 Eileen has extensive knowledge and skills gained from 15 plus years of career endeavours in Africa and Canada.

 - Navigation of the development arena in Kenya, Canada, Africa and internationally.

 - Design and implementation of research projects, analysis, and transfer of knowledge.

 - Capacity building on the management of natural-resources based conflicts.

 - Stakeholder analysis and engagement for the implementation of collaborative projects.

 - Initiation and coordination of multilevel stakeholder networks for projects and relation building.